RandomStudio/spaces-docs/README.md

 ## Runtime Configuration

 On connection to the server, Edge Nodes should publish which **Interfaces** they implement.
-The Server should be able to enable (subscribe) or enable (unsubscribe) at the **Interface** and **Sender** level, and the Edge Node should prepare to send/receive these types of messages accordingly.
+The Server should be able to enable (subscribe) or enable (unsubscribe) down to the  **Sender** and/or **Receiver** level, and the Edge Node should prepare to send/receive these types of messages accordingly.

 In addition, Interfaces may optionally include standardised `set` type parameters, which controls the hardware or some part of the Edge Node software.
 These are expected to be used for **live control** or **preset configuration** so that the server can be the overriding "source of truth" for all Edge Node configuration.